Difference Between Japanese Particles “は” and “が”

 Example 3

-• “は” marks the topic of a sentence
+• “は” focuses on the topic of the conversation

 Written by